fabioc-aloha/Spotify/README.md

 <div align="center">

-**🎵 Transform Your Spotify Experience Today 🎵**
+**🎵 Transform Your DJ & Spotify Experience Today 🎵**

-*Professional music curation tools that bring the power of intelligent music management to everyone*
+*Professional DJ music curation tools that bring the power of intelligent music management to everyone*

 </div>